ThompsonBethany01/Best-Practice/README.md

   ![4-6-steps](https://i.pinimg.com/originals/14/b7/88/14b788b50562ea1fadac74cbd4963217.png)

-  7. You can now edit the file how you want withint your project directory.
+  7. You can now edit the file how you want within your project directory.

 </details>